GraphScope/GART/README.md

     CREATE USER test IDENTIFIED BY '123456';
     GRANT SELECT, CREATE, DROP, INSERT, DELETE ON ldbc.* TO test;
     ```

+    MySQL and its dependencies can be installed by [scripts/install-mysql.sh](scripts/install-mysql.sh).

 - Lanch GART
     ```